Child sex trafficking and exploitation are in every crevice across the world – in brothels, family homes and in dark corners of the internet.

 According to the report in 2017 by International Labour Organisation, modern slavery needs to be tackled by changing laws, boosting government assistance to help people who are affected by, say, jobs losses or natural disasters, and changing gender discrimination against women and girls in societies scattered across the world.

-While these three approaches are targeting modern slavery as a whole, Child Rescue is playing a role in ending one side of this issue – child sex trafficking and exploitation.
+While these three approaches are targeting modern slavery as a whole, Destiny Rescue is playing a role in ending one side of this issue – child sex trafficking and exploitation.

 Raid rescues help battle this issue on multiple fronts.
 Our efforts in coordination with law enforcement help to strengthen the government teams working to abolish slavery in their own country.